TheVaffel/weekend-raytracer/README.md

 Measurements were done using an i7 with 8 cores (including hyperthreading) on a five year-old laptop on battery.
 It produced an image similar to the example above with dimensions 400 x 225, 100 samples per pixel and a depth limit of 50.
+As can be seen in the picture, some rows (like the one in the middle) have way more complex light interactions than others (like the one on top of the image).
+This is probably the largest reason that dynamically fetching new rows balances the work better than just pre-assigning a chunk to each thread, since some chunks are bound to be more expensive than others.

 ### Usage